qoolixiloop/qool-tmux-loop/README.md

   (dont forget the dot)
   * $ . tmux-startup mySession
   * $ . ~/myfolder/tmux-startup mySession   # in case you don't like the cd step
-* now you can start several vim's
+* now you can start additional teminal applications (you will already have some vim's) (if you don't have it and you use Ubuntu: $ sudo apt install mc) (if you don't have it and you use Ubuntu: $ sudo apt install htop)
   * $ vim    # if you need another vim
-    $ mc     # if you need another mc (if you don't have it and you use Ubuntu: $ sudo apt install mc)
+    $ mc     # if you need another mc
-    $ htop   # if you need htop (if you don't have it and you use Ubuntu: $ sudo apt install htop)
+    $ htop   # if you need htop
 * to stop the tmux session go to any shell
   * $ tmux -ls
   * $ tmux kill-session -t <mySession>